rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-propagation.md

          scopes: {}
      description: Bearer Token authentication
 ```
-2. In the `application.properties` of your workflow, for each security scheme, adds the following:
+2. In the `application.properties` of your workflow, for each security scheme, add the following:
 ```
 auth-server-url=https://<keycloak>/realms/<yourRealm>
 client-id=<client ID>